Technical Cooperation

 project list (Updates to the progress of each project are made on 2/15, 5/15, 8/15 and 11/15)

-Working in line with partner countries’ national development strategies and goals, throughout project identification, preparation and negotiation we conduct a full and accurate analysis of the challenges and bottlenecks that such partners face as part of the development process.
-We have also placed capacity building and skills transfer at the heart of our technical cooperation projects, employing a range of methods such as professional counseling, technical training, upgrading and operational guidance.
-This helps partners to overcome technical deficits, increase added value and progressively improve people’s quality of life.
+Working in line with partner countries’ national development strategies and goals, throughout project identification, preparation, and negotiation, we conduct a full and accurate analysis of the challenges and bottlenecks that our partners face as part of their development process.
+We have also placed capacity building and skills transfer at the heart of our technical cooperation projects, employing a range of methods such as professional counseling, technical training, and upgrading operational guidance.
+This helps our partners overcome technical deficits, increase added value, and progressively improve people’s quality of life.

 Developing assistance projects that connect with international trends, ensuring effectiveness and transparency through project-orientation

-The technical cooperation projects that the TaiwanICDF carries out with its partner countries meet the actual needs of these developing nations through joint implementation and mutual responsibility, raising aid effectiveness in accordance with the UN Millennium Development Goals (MDGs) and the OECD’s Paris Declaration on Aid Effectiveness and Accra Agenda for Action.
-To realize the principles of proper goals, legal processes and effective administration, we ensure that memoranda of understanding are signed prior to carrying out projects with our partner countries, with budget execution, performance evaluation and risk management all subsequently implemented according to what was negotiated and agreed.
+The technical cooperation projects that the TaiwanICDF carries out with its partner countries meet the practical and pressing needs of these developing nations through joint implementation and mutual responsibility, raising aid effectiveness in accordance with the UN Millennium Development Goals (MDGs) and the OECD’s Paris Declaration on Aid Effectiveness and Accra Agenda for Action.
+To realize the principles of proper goals, legal processes and effective administration, we ensure that memorandum of understanding (MoU) are signed prior to carrying out projects with our partner countries, with budget execution, performance evaluation, and risk management all subsequently implemented according to what was mutually negotiated and agreed.

 Assessing project relevance, effectiveness, efficiency and sustainability